-Former TNA Knockout’s Champion and WWE Women’s champion opened up about a number of topics including the future of women’s wrestling TNA / IMPACT Wrestling’s Gail Kim took some time to participate in an interview.
+Former TNA Knockout’s Champion and WWE Women’s champion opened up about a number of topics including the future of women’s wrestling TNA / IMPACT Wrestling’s Gail Kim took some time to participate in an interview and discusses a number of topics..
 The former WWE Women’s Champion and TNA Knockout champion revealed her thoughts on her early training, her rekindled passion for the sport and what the future holds for her.
 Check out part one of the interview below

 Discuss your initial training under Ron Hutchison, Rob Echeverria and Dave Finley.
 What did Gail Kim walk away with and what have you gained from each experience?